-(2) Depressed section of Araniko Highway
+Depressed section of Araniko Highway

-One more disturbance of the fringe pattern of PALSAR 2 interferogram (Area 2 in Fig. 9) can be found about 2 km southeast of the Kathmandu International Airport.
-One segment of the Kathmandu-Bhaktapur Road section of the Araniko Highway goes across this area.
-Several lines of vertical ground dislocations appeared diagonally across this road making up a 200m wide swath of ground failure.
-Way points were marked along visible dislocation lines by a GPS receiver as shown in Fig. 10.
-The observed ground dislocation lines are about parallel to each other trending in NEE to SWW direction and curving slightly north.
+Several lines of vertical ground dislocations appeared diagonally across Araniko highway making up a 200m wide swath of ground failure.
+Way points are marked along visible dislocation lines by a GPS receiver as shown in Fig. 10.
+The observed ground dislocation lines are about parallel to each other trending in NEE to SWW direction curved slightly north.
 These lines die out beyond their eastern and western ends, and about 300 to 400 m long at the most, indicating that the failure was just localized within this short extent of the swath.
 Two outermost lines of relatively large dislocation indicates that the area between these two major dislocation lines has sunken by about 2m.

-However the midmost lines suggest that the lowest wet zone may have been pushed slightly up.
+However the inner-most lines suggest that the lowest wet zone may have been pushed slightly up.
 To highlight this feature of mass movement, a longitudinal section of the highway was measured by using a handy laser-ranger (Fig. 10).